 Paseo Boulevard – Independence Ave south to 85th Street.
 This project will add 19 lane miles of on-street bikeways making the longest continuous facility in the region and possibly the country.
 This project is currently in the RFQ process.
 The goal will be to work closely with the neighborhoods and stakeholders to design an innovative bikeway.

 Lexington/Gladstone – This 6.6 lane mile project will wind through several Northeast neighborhoods from Woodland to Lexington and Gladstone and is currently in the design process.
 Staff is working with stakeholders and will hold public meetings to get input on the design this fall.

-Charlotte/Holmes – 13th Street south to 36th Street.
+Charlotte/Holmes – E 25th Street to E 36th Street.
 This project will add 2.5 lane miles of bikeways on both Charlotte and Holmes connecting downtown to midtown and is currently in the RFQ process.
 The downtown segments added a combination of dedicated bike lanes and shared lane markings as part of the street resurfacing program.
 The goal will be to work closely with the neighborhoods and stakeholders to design the bikeway corridor on these one-way pairs.

 New KC Bicycle Parking Racks